dagmawibabi/dblogs/public/blogs/A month in Better Auth.md

 4. AI friendly Docs

-   Was going through the docs and I thought it’d be better to make it even more AI friendly past our llm.txt file by allowing users to copy the content of a specific page in markdown or share to popular LLMs.
-I couldn’t implement this feature cause Stripe issues were urgent but another amazing team mate implemented it.
+   Was going through the docs and I thought it’d be better to make it even more AI friendly past our `llm.txt` file by allowing users to copy the content of a specific page in markdown or share to popular LLMs.
+I couldn’t implement this feature cause Stripe issues were urgent but another amazing teammate implemented it.

    What I learnt was that [Mintlify](https://mintlify.com) was the way to go but turns out [Fumadocs](https://fumadocs.dev/), the one we use for our docs, already supports it and we went ahead and used that.
 It’s a really wonderful contribution and in that same release we’ve released the stable version of our MCP server.